araichev/vegehead/docs/recipes/chickpea_curry.rst

 - 1 T channa masala
 - 1 head broccoli, chopped
 - 1 t tamarind concentrate
-- 500 g cooked chickpeas (about two 400 mL cans worth)
+- 3 c cooked chickpeas (about two 400 mL cans worth), however you can manage it
 - 1 t salt or to taste
 - some chopped coriander leaf for topping